robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 <span id="how-to-analise-osint-war-information"></span>
 ### How to analyse OSINT war information

 In times of war, information is precious but also at risk of being manufactured.
-Those that need to extract valuable conclusions from publicly available information have to follow the scientific method in which making hypotheses and cast speculations are part of a strictly ruled way of doing.
+Those that need to extract valuable conclusions from publicly available information have to follow the scientific method, within which making hypotheses and speculations are part of a strictly ruled way of doing.

-For example, in the case of Fordow bombing, the absence of radioactivity leak and more than 3 meters terrain depression on a large are fitting into null-hypothesis: no damage.
-A delusional conclusion, despite the bombs doing their work perfectly and the hits were precise as they should have to be.
+For example, in the case of the Fordow bombing, the absence of radioactivity leak and more than 3 meters of terrain depression on a large area it into a null-hypothesis: no damage.
+A delusional conclusion, despite the bombs doing their work perfectly and the hits were precise as they should have been.

 <div align="center"><img class="bwsketch" src="data/317-fordow-photos-before-after-bombing.jpg" width="800"><br></div>